Select your language

 You can get check this page to find everything you need to start: List of recommended NFC chips

-It is recommended to buy universal NFC tags to avoid compatibilities issues like the NTAG21x.
+It is recommended to buy universal NFC chips to avoid compatibilities issues like the NTAG21x.

 Is my device NFC ready, and how do I activate it?

-Open NFC Tools on the “Read” tab and slide your NFC tag along the back of the device.
+Open NFC Tools on the “Read” tab and slide your NFC chip along the back of the device.

 How do I write information?